|Job Title||Arnold’s Bay Project Intern|

 |Reports To||Director of Archaeology and Research|

-The Arnold’s Bay Project intern will have a unique opportunity to broaden their educational experience by supporting our team in excavations at the Revolutionary War battlefield site, Arnold’s Bay, in Panton, VT.
-Focused excavation will take place from August 1st through September 9th.
+The Arnold’s Bay Project intern will have a unique opportunity to broaden their educational experience by supporting our team in historic research, in-water survey, and excavation at the Revolutionary War battlefield site of Arnold’s Bay, Lake Champlain, in Panton, VT.
+Preliminary field work and historic research will take place in June and July with focused excavation efforts from August 1st – September 9th.
 Arnold’s Bay saw the conclusion of the Battle of Lake Champlain on October 13, 1776, when General Benedict Arnold guided his battered fleet into its shallow waters, set them aflame, and fled with his crew up the embankment and south to Fort Ticonderoga for the winter.
-In 2022, the Museum team will continue to survey the battlefield site utilizing underwater metal detectors to identify artifacts and gain a better understanding of the events of October 1776.
-In addition to assisting with survey and excavation, the intern will have the opportunity to engage the public through onsite and online programming, improving public access to interpretation of the lake’s underwater resources.
+In 2022, the Museum team will continue to survey the battlefield site utilizing underwater metal detectors to identify artifacts and gain a better understanding of the events of October, 1776.
+In addition to assisting with historic research, survey and excavation, artifact handling and conservation, the intern will have the opportunity to engage the public through onsite and online programming, improving public access to interpretation of the lake’s underwater resources.

 Duties and Responsibilities

-· Assist the Research and Archaeology team in survey and excavation of the Arnold’s Bay battlefield site.
+- Assist the Research and Archaeology team in historic research, survey, and excavation of the Arnold’s Bay battlefield site.